Improve your health by learning

 • If it’s stable, Keep an eye on your glucose by checking fasting glucose, or even an overnight paired reading daily.
 If you see it rising, talk to your doctor.
 Its time to make a change.

-• If you are new to monitoring glucose, newly diagnosed with Diabetes, or you have some changes in your lifestyle or medications, check more often for a week or 2 to get a better idea of how your glucose patterns look.
+• If you are new to monitoring glucose, newly diagnosed with diabetes, or you have some changes in your lifestyle or medications, check more often for a week or 2 to get a better idea of how your glucose patterns look.

 • If your goals are to IMPROVE your glucose, then check before and around those times where glucose may be highest.
 Don’t be afraid of the number!
+For example, to improve bedtime or fasting glucose, do the overnight paired readings schedule until your glucose is where you want it.
+To improve glucose after dinner or at bedtime, do paired readings at dinner time.

 • If you are curious about how exercises changes glucose, check glucose before starting exercise, and also 30 minutes after you finish to see how glucose changes.
 You can also try changing your schedule to exercise before a meal and also after, to see how your glucose differs with exercise in the presence or absence of food.